 It is well known that mental and physical health are closely linked.
-Long-term stress can wreak havoc on dietary habits, sleep quality and the immune system, contributing to headaches, fatigue, digestive problems, heart disease and even substance abuse.
+Long-term stress can wreak havoc on dietary habits, sleep quality and the immune system.
 All these factors can be detrimental to a healthy person, but for caregivers with existing medical issues, they can be life-threatening.

-Family caregivers experience declines in their health due to poor diet, lack of exercise, ongoing sleep deprivation and failure to engage in preventive health measures, such as doctor’s appointments, immunizations for flu and pneumonia, and recommended screenings for cancers, high cholesterol, and diabetes.
-A shortage of time, energy and funds are typically to blame for these oversights, as many family members place their care recipients’ needs before their own.
+To make matters worse, family caregivers frequently skip important preventive health measures for themselves.
+Doctor’s appointments, immunizations and recommended screenings are crucial for prevention, early detection and treatment of new and worsening health problems.
+Shortages of time, energy and funds are typically to blame for these oversights, as many family members place their care recipients’ needs before their own.
 The intention behind this gesture is good, but it can ultimately backfire.

-An infamous study in the Journal of the American Medical Association showed that senior caregivers who experienced care-related mental or emotional strain had a 63 percent higher mortality risk than senior non-caregivers.
-Prioritizing your loved one’s needs is noble, but who will care for them if you are hospitalized, require care yourself or pass away?
+An infamous study in the Journal of the American Medical Association showed that spousal caregivers who experienced care-related mental or emotional strain had a 63 percent higher mortality risk compared to non-caregivers.
+Prioritizing your loved one’s needs is noble, but who will care for them if you are hospitalized, develop a need for long-term care yourself or pass away?

 Self-Care Is Crucial for Caregivers